mycaelli/mycaelli/README.md

-# Welcome to my Github profile 👋
-## My name is Mycaelli !
+# Welcome to my Github profile 👋 My name is Mycaelli !
 #
 #
 ### ⚡ Fact about me ...
 ##### I went to university to study fashion and, somehow along the way, found myself going towards the programming world :computer:
-##### I am currently doing my bachelor's degree in Information Systems at the University of São Paulo
+##### I am currently doing my bachelor's degree in Information Systems at the University of São Paulo :woman_student:
-##### I am super involved in gender bias matters in technology and incentivating other women to enter the field is my passion
+##### I am super involved in gender bias matters in technology and incentivating other women to enter the field is my passion :two_hearts:
 #
 #
 ### 🌱 I’m currently learning ...